Representing Members Facing New Regulatory Compliance Obligations

 PNGC Power member cooperatives and other Northwest electric utilities are working

-with WECC to clearly define the BES and acquire a clear understanding of which facilities
+to acquire a clear understanding of which facilities

 are subject to the mandatory reliability standards.